gryphius/3dprint/README.md

-makerbot
+3dprint
 ========

-Stuff I designed to print out on the makerbot.
-Most objects are probably not of much use to others.
+Stuff I designed to print out on the 3D printer.
 The interesting ones are published on thingiverse : http://www.thingiverse.com/gryphius/designs